javierlopez6466/graph-visualizer/README.md

 The program named atomic attempts to allow for more spread out stable distributions.
 The forces are inspired by the behavior of protons and neutrons inside an atom, hence the name.
-This is simulated using combination of s longdistance acting attractive coulomb force (prop to 1/r^2) and a repulsive strong force which dies off quickly (prop to 1/r^5) along with damping.
+This is simulated using combination of a long distance acting attractive coulomb force (prop to 1/r^2) and a repulsive strong force which dies off quickly (prop to 1/r^5) along with damping.
-Further work is needed since the system tends to prefer either oscillating right off the frame or getting damped before reaching a good looking final state.
+Further work is needed since the system tends to prefer either oscillating right out of the frame or getting damped before reaching a good looking final state.

 Alt includes a section which converts the frames into a watchable video using imageio.